michellemark/central-ny-realestate-trends-dashboard/README.md

 the [etl-pipeline](https://github.com/michellemark/etl-pipeline.git)
 part of this capstone project.

+The dashboard can be [viewed in Streamlit Cloud here](https://central-ny-realestate-trends-dashboard-zv1p75c7cpn.streamlit.app/).

 #### Project Objectives

 - Provide an intuitive interface for analyzing property records, including market values, assessment ratios, and geographical